-Easy recipe for Cadbury's mini egg brownies.
-These decadent and fudgy chocolate brownies are given an easy and colourful Easter twist with mini egg candies.
+Easy recipe for the BEST Cadbury's mini egg brownies!
+These decadent and fudgy chocolate brownies are given an quick and colourful Easter twist with Mini Egg candies.

 - Flour - either all purpose flour or plain flour will work in this recipe.

-- Sugar - for this recipe, you'll need three types of sugar: superfine granulated (also known as caster sugar), light brown sugar (muscovado) and powdered sugar (icing sugar).
+- Sugar - for this recipe, you'll need three types of sugar: superfine granulated (also known as caster sugar), light brown sugar (sometimes called muscovado) and powdered sugar (icing sugar).

 - Cocoa powder - I like to use Dutch processed cocoa powder for the most chocolate-y finish.

-- Oil - flavourless oil such as sunflower oil or canola oil works best in this recipe.
+- Oil - these are a mini egg brownie without butter!
+Use a flavourless oil such as sunflower oil or canola oil works best in this recipe.
 You can use olive oil here if you are an olive oil lover, but it will impact the flavour of the overall brownie.

 - Vanilla extract

-- Cadbury's Mini Egg Chocolates - the star of these Easter brownies!
+- Cadbury's Mini Egg Chocolates - the star of the show for these Easter brownies!